The64thGamer/cheeseepedia/content/wiki/summertime-2001.md

 - America '99 (Existing Stages)
 - Rockin' Christmas Eve (Existing Stages)

-**Birthday Break**: The Birthday Break is reused {{< wiki-link "Chuck E's Rockin' Rhymes" >}}.
+**Birthday Break**: The Birthday Break is reused from {{< wiki-link "Chuck E's Rockin' Rhymes" >}}.
 It could be set to a 1 or 2 minute countdown which would then lead into the Birthday show.

 ## Production